ekansh1002/AILA-Artificial-Intelligence-Legal-Assistance-App/README.md

-# Legal Case Document Summarization
+# AILA (Artificial Intelligence Legal Assistance)

 ## Frontend

-This project includes an Android app developed using Kotlin and Jetpack Compose.
+AILA is an Android app developed using Kotlin and Jetpack Compose.
 The app provides a user-friendly interface to interact with the backend server and view summarized legal case documents.

 ### Features